rasmusab/officialcocktails/officialcocktails.com/content/cocktails/bramble.md

 ![](/cocktail-images/bramble.jpeg)

-## Directions for how to make a Bramble
+## Directions for how to make the Bramble

 1. Pour all ingredients except Crème de Mûre into a cocktail shaker.
 2. Add ice to the cocktail shaker.